 Attendance Allowance (AA) – 0800 731 0122

 Attendance Allowance is a tax free, non means tested benefit for someone who suffers from an illness/disability and has care and/or supervision needs.
-To qualify you must be 65yrs or over old when applying and have had a need for at least 6 months and expect to have needs for at least another 6 months.
+To qualify you must be state pension age when applying and have had a need for at least 6 months and expect to have needs for at least another 6 months.
 There are special rules for people with a short life expectancy, when the qualifying period does not apply.
-Attendance Allowance may be awarded at one of two rates;
+Attendance Allowance may be awarded at one of two rates (2023/24);

 - 1) Higher rate £101.75 if the need is through the Day and Night

 - 2) Lower rate £68.10 – if the need is through the Day or Night

-Disability Living Allowance has been replaced by Personal Independence payment.
+Disability Living Allowance (DLA) has been replaced by Personal Independence payment.
 There are no new claims for DLA, however if you were born on or before 8 April 1948 and in receipt of DLA you will continue to receive it (for the length of the award and providing you still meet the qualifying criteria) and it can be upgraded as needs change providing the qualifying period and criteria are met.

-PIP is non-means tested and non-taxable benefit and replaced DLA.
-It is for people who are 16 years or over with a long-term physical or mental health condition or disability that affects their ability to do daily living tasks.
-It replaced DLA for working age claimants and has two parts; Daily Living Component and Mobility Component and can be upgraded as needs change, providing the qualifying period and criteria are met.
+PIP is non-means tested and non-taxable benefit for people who are 16 years or over with a long-term physical or mental health condition or disability that affects their ability to do daily living tasks.
+It replaced DLA for working age claimants and has two parts; Daily Living Component and Mobility Component which can be upgraded as needs change, providing the qualifying period and criteria are met.